Russia welcomes US counterproposals on ultimatums | DW | 28.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Russian Foreign Minster Sergey Lavrov has said there are "grains of rationality" in US offers on "secondary issues."
-The US ambassador to Russia said the US has offered curbs on missiles in Europe and military exercises.
+The US has increased diplomatic pressure on Moscow following Russia's extraordinary military build up.

 Lavrov has cautioned against sanctions targeting Russian leader Vladimir Putin or plans to sever the country from SWIFT